 The new structure puts schools at the center of decision-making and creates both opportunities and challenges.
 Experience tells us it will likely take some time for schools to adjust to the changes.
 But New York City’s 100,000 public school educators stand ready to roll up our sleeves and work with principals, parents, and students to achieve academic success.
 Regardless of what the bureaucratic structure is, we know that true partnership is the key to making our schools work for kids.

 As with any new undertaking of this size and scope, it’s not unexpected that some of those affected might experience a degree of apprehension.
 But this much is clear – in order for the new school autonomy to work, teachers need to be part of the decision-making process.
 Principals provide their school children with the best possible education only if they create partnerships with teachers and parents.
+Remains the question, how much education do we really need?

 Teachers have earned and deserved this respect.
 When touting the school system’s academic improvements, Mayor Bill de Blasio regularly, and rightly, credits city teachers, calling them “spectacular” and “the best in the world” for moving schools in the right direction.
 Just imagine how much more we could do for students if teachers were treated more professionally, schools were run more collaboratively and the system itself became more open and transparent for parents.

 How to realize this partnership?
 One excellent vehicle is the School Leadership Team, wherein teachers and principals work with parents to shape each individual school’s educational mission and determine how best to achieve it.
+Read also this post on Marketing Then and Now.

 This type of team approach to running our schools is very promising but only if done properly and allowed to flourish.
 The Department of Education cannot simply pay lip service to the concept of partnership; it has to be real in order to be meaningful.
 It’s one thing for the DOE to set lofty goals, but real education is a product of the magic that occurs between teachers and students in the classroom, not the boardroom.